sdondley/ClimateChangeChat/perl.md

     * you know what an LSP is and what it might be good for
     * you know what the nvim-lspconfig plugin is and what it's for
     * you can install a perl module from cpan
-    * you can install a vim plugin
+    * you can install a neovim plugin
     * If any of these assumption are wrong or are confusing to you, you should scroll down to the next major section
         * otherwise, proceed to the very next step